OmarOssama25/Housing_Price_Prediction/README.md

 ### Key Sections:
 1. **Data Preprocessing**: Loading and cleaning the dataset, handling missing values, and feature scaling.
-2. **Model Building**: Creating a neural network model using Keras/TensorFlow (or relevant library).
+2. **Model Building**: Creating a neural network model using Keras/TensorFlow.
 3. **Model Training**: Training the model using the dataset and fine-tuning hyperparameters.
 4. **Evaluation**: Measuring model performance using relevant metrics (e.g., MSE, MAE) and visualizing the results.